golang/protobuf/README.md

 	protoc --go_out=plugins=grpc,import_path=mypackage:. *.proto

-- `import_prefix=xxx` - a prefix that is added onto the beginning of all imports.
-Supported for backwards compatibility, but rarely useful.
-- `import_path=foo/bar` - used as the package if no input files declare `go_package`.
-If it contains slashes, everything up to the rightmost slash is ignored.
-Rarely useful, since input files should always delare `go_package`.
-- `paths=source_relative` - specifies that the paths of generated files are based on the path of the corresponding source file.
+- `paths=(import | source_relative)` - specifies how the paths of
+  generated files are structured.
 See the "Packages and imports paths" section above.
 - `plugins=plugin1+plugin2` - specifies the list of sub-plugins to
   load.
 The only plugin in this repo is `grpc`.
 - `Mfoo/bar.proto=quux/shme` - declares that foo/bar.proto is
   associated with Go package quux/shme.
 This is subject to the import_prefix parameter.

+The following parameters are deprecated and should not be used:

+- `import_prefix=xxx` - a prefix that is added onto the beginning of all imports.
+- `import_path=foo/bar` - used as the package if no input files declare `go_package`.
+If it contains slashes, everything up to the rightmost slash is ignored.

 ## gRPC Support ##